zairacodes/be-nc-news/README.md

 Thank you for your interest in my project.

 To explore the hosted version of the API, simply follow [this link](https://be-nc-news-6djf.onrender.com/api/).
+<small>Please note that since this project is on a free plan, there may be delays of 50 seconds or more due to inactivity causing the server to spin down.</small>

 ## Overview